birkin/concurrency_template_code/README.md

 ## next...

-- set up dummy architecture to create a queue of jobs, limited by a capacitor/semaphore number.
 - have each job do some work (initially a simply delay of seconds, but later a call to httpbin)
 - create the file that will be written to synchronously.
 - write the results to the backup file synchronously.